Munich-Riem Airport

 Munich-Riem Airport (Flughafen München-Riem) (IATA: MUC, ICAO: EDDM) was the international airport of Munich, the capital city of Bavaria and third-largest city of Germany.
 It was closed down on 16 May 1992, the day before the new Munich Airport commenced operations.
 It was located near the old village of Riem in the borough of Trudering-Riem in the east of Munich.

-The area has been redeveloped into Messestadt Riem, a new borough consisting of housing projects, a shopping mall, recreation areas and the new convention center Munich Trade Fair.
+The area has been redeveloped into Messestadt Riem, a new urban district consisting of housing projects, a shopping mall, recreational areas and the Neue Messe München, an exhibition and convention center.

 History

+Foundation and expansion

 Construction started in 1936.
 The first plane landed on 25 October 1939, signalling the beginning of air traffic.
 At this time it was one of the most modern airports in the world.
 It replaced the airfield at Oberwiesenfeld (now the site of the Olympic Village).

 In World War II it was home to Adolf Galland's legendary Jagdverband 44.
 It was almost completely destroyed by bombings on 9 April 1945.
 Until that day, civilian air traffic had also been handled in Riem.
 George Raffeld of the United States Rainbow Division was the first of the allied forces to arrive at the airport.
 He reported to his superior officers that the airport had been abandoned by the Germans.

 After the war Munich-Riem was the first airport in Germany to be used for civil aviation.
 Post-war operations started on 6 April 1948 with the landing of a DC-3 operated by Pan American World Airways.
 On 12 October 1949 the Flughafen München-Riem GmbH (Munich-Riem Airport Ltd.) was founded.
 Wulf-Dieter Graf zu Castell became one of its managing directors.
 The airport's runway was lengthened to 1900 m in November 1949.

 On 29 October 1958, the first jet aircraft, a Sud Aviation Caravelle operated by Air France, landed on the runway that had been lengthened by further 700 m.
 In 1962 more than one million passengers had passed through the airport.
 As early as 1963 the Öchsle Commission initiated a search for a new airport location as it was obvious that further extension would not be legally or politically possible.
 Constructing additional runways parallel or perpendicular to the existing one would require relocating a number of nearby communities.
 A number of accidents further encouraged the decision to build a new airport further away from the city and to close down Riem.
 In October 1965 a new maintenance hangar for jets, that had been built at a cost of DM 10 million, was put into operation and transferred to Lufthansa.
 In 1969 the Flughafen München-Riem GmbH was renamed Flughafen München GmbH.
-The main runway (07R/25L) was upgraded to its final length of 2804 m after it was closed for resurfacing for 3 weeks in August, 1969.
-In 1971 a new arrivals hall was put into operation, the passenger throughput having attained 4 million.
+The main runway (07R/25L) was upgraded to its final length of 2804 m after it was closed for resurfacing for three weeks in August, 1969.
+In 1971 a new arrivals hall was put into operation, the passenger throughput having attained four million.
 On 31 December 1972 the long-time managing director Wulf-Dieter Graf zu Castell retired.